 Fourier analysis techniques transform a time series into its frequency components.
 This is particularly useful in signal processing and in situations where periodic patterns need to be identified.
-Kaiser [31] discussed windowed Fourier transforms, highlighting their utility in providing information about signals simultaneously in the time and frequency domains, which is essential in signal processing.
-Bradford [32] examined time-frequency analysis methods, including Fourier Transforms, for analyzing systems with changing dynamic properties, underlining their importance in civil engineering and seismology.
-Kolawole [33] covered frequency analysis of signals using Fourier series and Fourier transform, emphasizing its role in signal processing and systems design.
-Vergura et al. [34] conducted a time-frequency analysis using Fourier and Wavelet transforms to detect properties of power required by different types of users, showcasing the application of Fourier analysis in power systems.
+Kaiser [47] discussed windowed Fourier transforms, highlighting their utility in providing information about signals simultaneously in the time and frequency domains, which is essential in signal processing.
+Bradford [48] examined time-frequency analysis methods, including the Fourier transform, for analyzing systems with changing dynamic properties, underlining their importance in civil engineering and seismology.
+Kolawole [49] covered frequency analysis of signals using Fourier series and Fourier transform, emphasizing its role in signal processing and systems design.
+Vergura et al. [50] showcased the application of Fourier analysis to power systems by detecting properties of power required by different types of users, conducting a time-frequency analysis using both Fourier and wavelet transforms.

-Spectral analysis uses the frequency spectrum contained in time series data, which is particularly useful in fields like seismology and electrophysiology.
-Ghaderpour et al. [56] introduced the antileakage least-squares spectral analysis for seismic data regularization and random noise attenuation, offering solutions to the spectral leakage problem.
-Baisch & Bokelmann [57] presented a method for spectral analysis of non-equidistantly spaced time series, applying the CLEAN algorithm to seismological data to detect temporal changes in elastic wave velocities.
+Spectral analysis techniques operate in the frequency domain and consider the frequency spectrum of time series data.
+This is particularly useful in fields like seismology and electrophysiology.
+Ghaderpour et al. [51] introduced the antileakage least-squares spectral analysis for seismic data regularization and random noise attenuation, offering solutions to the spectral leakage problem.
+Baisch & Bokelmann [52] presented a method for spectral analysis of non-equidistantly spaced samples of a time series, applying the CLEAN algorithm to seismological data to detect temporal changes in elastic wave velocities.
 Ghil et al. [7] reviewed advanced spectral methods for climatic time series, illustrating connections between time series analysis and nonlinear dynamics, and discussing signal-to-noise enhancement.

-Wavelet analysis breaks down time series data into different frequency components and studying each component with a resolution matched to its scale.
-Karim et al. [64] explored the use of wavelets (symlet 16) to detect business cycles in Malaysia by decomposing time series to study long-run trends and highfrequency components.
-Bartosch & Wassermann [65] presented a wavelet coherence method to display local coherence information between two seismic stations, applying it to seismic near-field data from Stromboli volcano.
-Masuda & Okabe [66] discussed the application of the wavelet transform for stationarity analysis and predictions in time series, allowing the observation of series in both time and frequency domains simultaneously.
-Schiff [67] adapted a noise reduction technique for time-series data using wavelets, presenting a method that filters noise using control surrogate data sets.
-Torrence & Compo [68] provided a practical guide to wavelet analysis with examples from the El Niño-Southern Oscillation (ENSO), including statistical significance tests for wavelet power spectra.
+Wavelet analysis decomposes time series data into different frequency components and studies each component with a resolution matched to its scale.
+Karim et al. [53] explored the use of wavelets (symlet 16) to detect business cycles in Malaysia by decomposing time series to study long-term trends and high-frequency components.
+Bartosch & Wassermann [54] presented a wavelet coherence method to display local coherence information between two seismic stations, applying it to seismic near-field data from the Stromboli volcano.
+Masuda & Okabe [55] discussed the application of the wavelet transform to stationarity analysis and predictions of time series, allowing the observation of series in both the time and frequency domains simultaneously.
+Schiff [56] adapted a noise reduction technique for time series data using wavelets, presenting a method that filters noise using control surrogate data sets.
+Torrence & Compo [57] provided a practical guide to wavelet analysis with examples from the El Niño-Southern Oscillation (ENSO), including statistical significance tests for wavelet power spectra.

 Exponential smoothing techniques include methods like Simple Exponential Smoothing for univariate data without trend or seasonality, and Holt-Winters' Exponential Smoothing for data with trend and/or seasonality.
-Gelper et al. [40] presented robust versions of exponential and Holt-Winters smoothing methods suitable for forecasting univariate time series in the presence of outliers, offering a recursive updating scheme for pre-cleaned data.
-Taylor & McSharry [41] evaluated univariate forecasting methods using European electricity demand data, highlighting the performance of double seasonal Holt-Winters exponential smoothing among other methods for predicting up to a day-ahead demand.
-Luoman [42] introduced three kinds of exponential smoothing - Simple, Holt and Winters.
+Gelper et al. [58] presented robust versions of exponential and Holt-Winters smoothing methods suitable for forecasting univariate time series in the presence of outliers, offering a recursive updating scheme for pre-cleaned data.
+Taylor & McSharry [59] evaluated univariate forecasting methods using European electricity demand data, highlighting the performance of double seasonal Holt-Winters exponential smoothing among other methods for predicting up to a day-ahead demand.
+Luoman [60] introduced three kinds of exponential smoothing - simple, Holt and Winters.
 These are applicable to time series data with a variety of characteristics including trend and seasonality.